pszponder/blog-articles/data-structures/object.md

-# Objects and OOP in JavaScript: Introduction to Objects
+# Data Structures in JS: Objects

+# Data Structures:

+This series of blogs will discuss various data structures in the context of JavaScript.
+Data structures are different ways to organize data to solve different types of problems.

-This article is an introduction to my "Objects and OOP in JavaScript" series.
-In this article, I will be discussing the object data type, what it is, how it is created, how to access it, and how to manipulate it.
+This article is an introduction to objects.
+I will be discussing the object data type, what it is, how it is created, how to access it, and how to manipulate it.

 # The Object Data Type: